What is skin rejuvenation and resurfacing?

 Sun, aging, skin disorders, and even heredity all play a role and contribute to skin irregularities on the face and elsewhere on the body.
 Examples of these include wrinkles and acne scars, pigmentation changes like freckles and sunspots, or visible blood vessels.

-Conditions that can be treated with skin rejuvenation and resurfacing include:
+Conditions that may be treated with skin rejuvenation and resurfacing include*:

 - Dynamic wrinkles: These are expression lines that may appear as folds when the skin is not moving, and deepen with facial movements or expressions